IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Deploy Cloud Pak for Watson AIOps 3.6 using GitOps
+# Deploy IBM Cloud Pak for Watson AIOps 3.6 using GitOps

 **Using GitOps to install Cloud Pak for Watson AIOps 3.6 is a GA feature!**